AkinduID/UoM/README.md

 # UoM
-# I Use this Repository to store all the files I create for my assignments at the University
+# I use this Repository to store all the files I create for my assignments at the University